Bugatti1982/CPP_Projects/README.md

 What are the requirements?
 How do I run it?
 -------------------------------------------
 I'm currently running these scripts using Visual Studio 2022.
-Simply download the project of choice by chosing the solution fi
+Simply download the project of choice by chosing the solution file to open the entire project.
+This will include everything including headers and source files.